williamslsy/absinthe-points-client/README.md

 Commands:

 - register -- Registers a campaign with a given name and returns an API key and identifier for that campaign
-- distribute -- Distribute points for an address in a campaign
+- distribute -- Distribute points for an address for a specific event in a campaign
-- getPointsByCampaign -- View points for an address in a campaign
+- getPointsByEvent -- View points for an address for a specific event in a campaign
-- getPoints -- View all points for an address in all campaigns
+- getPoints -- View all points for an address for all the events in a campaign
 - help -- display help for command

 ## Commands